stfc/PSyclone/doc/developer_guide/working_practises.rst

 Currently there are three main checks performed, in order of increasing computational cost (so that we 'fail fast'):

- 1. All links within all MarkDown files are checked;
+ 1. All links within all MarkDown files are checked.
+Those links to skip (because they are e.g. password protected) are specified in the ``PSyclone/mlc_config.json`` configuration file;

  2. All of the examples are tested (for Python versions 2.7, 3.5 and 3.8) using the ``Makefile`` in the ``examples`` directory.
 No compilation is